FOOD FOR DAILY USE

 EIGHT RULES FOR RAPID DEVELOPMENT

-1. Eat only whole, natural foods, preferably organically grown and Non-GMO (no genetically-modified foods).
+1. Eat only whole, natural foods that are preferably organically grown and non-GMO (no genetically-modified foods).
 This means: NO protein powders, NO green drinks, smoothies or shakes, NO juices except 10-12 ounces of carrot or wheat grass juice away from meals, NO eggs whites only, NO Egg Beaters and NO food bars.
 See the references at the end of this article for the reasons for these restrictions.

-2. Eat three meals per day and eat lots of well-cooked vegetables with each meal.
-Do not eat just grains and meats, or raw vegetables (salads), or refined food such as fast food.
+2. Eat three meals per day and eat lots of of the preferred, cooked vegetables with each meal.
+Do not eat just grains and meats.
+Do not eat raw vegetables (salads), or refined food such as fast food.
+Eating the preferred vegetables is much better.
+The list is in the section of this article about vegetables.

-Adults need 2-3 cups of well-cooked vegetables with each meal.
+Adults need 2-3 cups of properly-cooked vegetables with each meal.
+Vegetables should be soft, not crunchy but should retain their color.
 It is best if they are fresh and not canned or frozen.
 Interestingly, canned vegetables test better than frozen ones.
 Avoid frozen food as much as possible, except for meats, which seem to be okay if you cannot get fresh meat.

 Vegetables need to be pressure-cooked for no more than 2 minutes or so, or steamed for no more than about 40 minutes.
 Do not fry, broil, roast or bake vegetables.
-Also, preferably do not stir-fry or sauté vegetables.
-These produce toxic chemicals.
+You can have a little, but not much stir-fried or sautéd vegetables.
+These cooking methods produce some toxic chemicals.

 4. Eat mainly warming foods.
 All food tends to either warm the body or cool it down.
 These are physics qualities.
 Warming or more yang means faster motion of the atoms and molecules.